 It is very difficult to know by looking at the outside of a jamon whether it has had a diet of only acorns and grasses, or whether its diet has been supplemented with commercial feed.
 To be sure, check the quality certification label conferred by the regulatory board of the Designation of Origin or by the certifying company.

-Nevertheless, the best external indicator is the fat on the butt end (the lower part of the jamon furthest from the hoof).
-It is shiny and supple, to the extent that a finger can be inserted into it.
+• The fat on the tip (the lower part of the jamon furthest from the hoof) should be shiny and supple, to the extent that a finger can easily be inserted into it.
 The fat on a cebo grade jamon is much harder, more rigid and tougher.

 Jamones are preferred over paletas because slices have a more attractive appearance, but the flavour is virtually the same.
 The difference in price is due to the fact that there is more meat on the jamon.